Marcus-Forte/Cpp-PCL/README.md

 - visualuze: a simple CLI command to open a .pcd or .txt file and quickly visualize.
 It also colorizes according to my own color map along Z axis.
 I will add multiple clouds argument support later.

 - extconverter: converts a .pcd point cloud to .txt point cloud and vice versa.
+(Will add .asc files too, it is treated just as the .txt)

-- filters: simply calls SOR,VOXELGRID and GRID MINIMUM filters on the input point clouds, with parameters given by the command line.
+- filters: simply calls SOR,VOXELGRID and GRID MINIMUM filters on the input point clouds, with parameters given by the command line, and save de filtered clouds.

 - subsample: Applies Voxel Grid subsampling with resolution parametrized by the command line argument.